huangchao2528/Projects/XInsurance - LTV Prediction/Readme.md

-# HInsurance - LTV Prediction
+# XInsurance - LTV Prediction

 **This is NOT an open source dataset.**

 ## Overview
-This Jupyter Notebook is dedicated to predicting the Lifetime Value (LTV) of customers for HInsurance.
+This Jupyter Notebook is dedicated to predicting the Lifetime Value (LTV) of customers for XInsurance.
 It encompasses a full spectrum of data science workflows, including data importation, exploration, cleaning, and predictive modeling, with a focus on the insurance domain.

 ## Contents
-- `HInsurance - LTV Prediction.ipynb`: The Jupyter Notebook containing the complete analysis and model-building process.
+- `XInsurance - LTV Prediction.ipynb`: The Jupyter Notebook containing the complete analysis and model-building process.

 ## Workflow